PranavRathod399/Blacklace/README.md

 # Blacklace – Modular BCI Framework
+> Decode silent thoughts into action.

-A full-stack Brain-Computer Interface (BCI) system engineered from scratch, powered by simulated graphene amplification and modular AI decoding.
+> A full-stack Brain-Computer Interface (BCI) system engineered from scratch, powered by simulated graphene amplification and modular AI decoding.
 Designed to function without lab-grade resources, pushing the boundaries of accessible neurotechnology.

 ---